solidjs/solid/documentation/rendering.md

 Solid supports templating in 3 forms JSX, Tagged Template Literals, and Solid's HyperScript variant.
 Although JSX is the predominate form.
 Why?
 JSX is a great DSL made for compilation.
 It has clear syntax, supports TypeScript, works with Babel, supports other tooling like Code Syntax Highlighting and Prettier.
 It was only pragmatic to use a tool that basically gives you that all for free.
 As a compiled solution it provides great DX.
 Why struggle with custom Syntax DSLs when you can use one so widely supported?

-Still there is some confusion as to what JSX is and is not.
-JSX is an XML-like syntax extension to EcmaScript (https://facebook.github.io/jsx/).
-It is not a language or runtime.
-Those can be refered to as HyperScript.
-So while Solid's JSX and might resemble React it by no means works like React and there should be no illusions that a JSX library will just work with Solid.
-Afterall, there are no JSX libraries, as they all work without JSX, only HyperScript ones.

 ## JSX Compilation

 Rendering involves precompilation of JSX templates into optimized native js code.
 The JSX code constructs: